By Ron Drzewucki – Modern Coin Wholesale ….

 The National Baseball Hall of Fame and Museum commemorative $5 gold (technically a half eagle) was a huge hit, selling out in hours upon its release.
 The cup-shaped gold coin is a first for the United States, but historically it alludes to ancient Byzantine scyphate coinage, a word I’ll never get tired of saying.

 There are many reasons to believe that the United States will continue to issue gold coins well into the foreseeable future.
-For one thing, gold itself is hot right now.
-With the global economy beginning to recover from the Great Recession, people are looking to gold for peace of mind and at the same time they have more money to invest in such hedges.
+For one thing, gold itself is not hot right now but there does appear to be a base demand .
+With the economy some say recovered from the Great Recession, some people continue to look to gold for peace of mind and at the same time they have more money to invest in such hedges.

 For another, gold coins have always been respected and revered.
 From the first electrum pieces that circulated in Asia Minor almost 3,000 years ago, to the present day, Western Civilization has never stopped attributing value to the precious yellow metal.
 It’s not a stretch to extrapolate that trend forward.